HafssaRaoui/HafssaRaoui/README.md

 <div align="center">

- 👩‍🎓 Second year Computer Science Engineering student
+ 👩‍🎓 Final-year Computer Engineering student at EMI

- 💻 I have hands-on expertise in **Web Development**.
+💻 Hands-on expertise in **Cloud, DevOps, and Full-Stack Development**

- 💡 Currently exploring the realm of  **AI/ML**
+💡 Currently exploring **Cybersecurity, DevSecOps, and AI/ML applications**

- 🛠️ **Stubborn problem solver**
+🛠️ **Persistent problem solver** who loves automating and optimizing processes

- 🌱 **Growing** and Embracing the Tech Industry every day
+🌱 **Continuously learning** and embracing new technologies to build impactful solutions

- ⚡ Fun fact **A day on Venus is longer than a year on Venus.** It takes Venus about 243 Earth days to rotate once but only 225 Earth days to orbit the Sun.
+⚡ Fun fact: **A day on Venus is longer than a year on Venus** – it rotates in 243 Earth days but orbits the Sun in 225 Earth days

  </div>